Security Recommendations

 Transport Layer Security (TLS) is the cryptographic protocol for securing communications between web applications and server.
 When secured with TLS, communication between the client and server must follow the recommendations listed below.

-The TLS certificate must be kept secured and must not be exposed.
+The TLS certificate must be kept secure and must not be exposed.

 Mandatory Recommendations